mnmozi/Pancy-Chatty/README.md

 ---
 ## How to run the project!

-all you need is docker installed in you machine and run the following
+all you need is docker installed on your machine and run the following

 **NOTE**
 This app will generate a folder named data that will hold the mysql folders and redis. feel free delete it once you are done.